 A review Wisconsin Correctional Officer PreService Program outlines that corrections officers, correctional sergeants and supervising officers are required to meet training requirements.
 The program syllabus is 280 hours training curriculum.
 The computer log shows that staff have completed the required training.
 Training completion certificates were also reviewed that show that staff have completed the required training for PREA (d).
 All staff must sign a training roster that documents the type of training they received, the acknowledgment of the content and requirements of PREA, and the training class record.
-Training records were reviewed that verified staff did receive required PREA training (a)(b)(c)(d).
+Sixteen training records were reviewed that verified staff did receive required PREA training (a)(b)(c)(d).
+The training records were selected by the most recent course date preceding the onsite audit.